aburousan/azaz/Pages/Physics/papers/hernquist1987/03_treecode.md

 n_\ell \approx \frac{V_\ell}{s_\ell^3} = \frac{28\pi}{3\theta^3}
 $$

 **The $s_\ell$ has cancelled completely.** Every level of the tree contributes the same number of terms, controlled only by $\theta$.
-That is the crux: doubling the resolution adds one more level, and one more level costs a constant.
+Which is the crux: doubling the resolution adds one more level, and one more level costs a constant.

 The tree has $\sim\log_8 N$ levels, so